Israel uncovers tunnel from Gaza, military says holds Hamas responsible | Law-Order

 Israel discovered a new cross-border tunnel from the Gaza Strip on Tuesday that its military said extended "dozens of metres underground" and into southern Israel.

 The military said its engineers discovered the tunnel using underground sensors attached to a concrete barrier that, once completed, will run 65 kilometres (40 miles) around Gaza.
-Soon after the announcement, a rocket was fired from Islamist Hamas-ruled Gaza towards Israeli territory, the military said.
-It said the projectile was intercepted by Israel's Iron Dome anti-missile system and no casualties were reported.
+Soon after the announcement, a rocket was fired from Hamas-ruled Gaza toward Israel and intercepted by its Iron Dome anti-missile system, the military said.
+In response, Israeli aircraft struck a Hamas facility in southern Gaza, it added.

+There were no reports of casualties on either side.
 Palestinians have used underground tunnels to smuggle in all manner of commercial goods to Gaza, as well as to bring in weapons for militants from Hamas and other groups.
-Militants have also used the tunnels to launch attacks inside Israel, which maintains a land and sea blockade of Gaza, citing threats from Hamas.

-The new tunnel originates in the city of Khan Younis in southern Gaza, extending across the Israeli border before terminating underground before reaching the barrier, military spokesman Jonathan Conricus said.
-He added: "We have not seen an exit point from the tunnel.
-So you could deduce from that that the aim was not for the terrorists to emerge from that location, but rather further inside Israel."

-Conricus said the military had not yet determined who had built the tunnel, but that it holds "Hamas responsible for everything emanating from the Gaza Strip".
-A Hamas spokesman declined comment.

 - READ MORE ON: